bajamircea/bajamircea.github.io/_posts/2022-12-18-regular-syntax-semantics.markdown

 - Of all the functions above, only copy might throw (because it might need to allocate memory)
-- The functions above have reasonable complexity of operations: constant or at most linear with the amount of data held.
+- The functions above have reasonable complexity of operations: constant or at most linear with the amount of data held
+- Independence: changing one value does not change other unrelated values

 ## Syntax requirements of a regular type